 In the world today, there are some fantastic expositors of Scripture who are a great blessing to the church.
 However, not everyone learns in the way that they teach.
 So how do we help those folks learn the Scripture and encounter the Christ of the Bible?
 Orality brings insights to the table about why some people are not “getting it.”
 It can also be a help to all of us who love the Scriptures and want to help people “get it.”

 Orality and expositional preaching don’t need to be enemies.
 Those who would dismiss all preaching as ineffective need to step off their soap box and acknowledge the great blessing that preaching has been to the church through the centuries.
 And those who scoff at orality as pragmatic "kids’ stuff" need to come to grips with the inability of some people to understand doctrine and preaching as traditionally presented.
 Insights from orality have a valuable contribution to make to the task of evangelism and discipleship in the world today.

 Listen to my workshop on “Orality and Expositional Preaching", recorded at the 2014 Southeast Asia Reformed Conference.
-Click here to download the audio file and accompanying powerpoint, or listen via the embedded audio player below.
+Click here to download the audio file.